kolaradh/Project1_CSE477/README.md

 ---

 ## 🧠 Acknowledgements
-- CSE 477 course staff for the Synthie framework
+- CSE 471 course staff and Professor Yiying Tong for the framework
 - MSXML2 library for XML parsing
 - Audacity and Visual Studio for waveform and playback testing